cardboard-iguana/cardboard-iguana.com/notes/gemini-compatible-markdown.md

 ## Links & Images

-Gemini doesn’t support Markdown links or images, though tools like md2gmn can handle the conversion into Gemini’s format.
+Gemini doesn't support Markdown links or images, though tools like md2gmn can handle the conversion into Gemini's format.

 ```
 =>[<whitespace>]<URL>[<whitespace><USER-FRIENDLY LINK NAME>]
 ```

-I’ve yet to run into a Markdown-to-Gemini converter that handles inline links in a completely sensible way.
+I've yet to run into a Markdown-to-Gemini converter that handles inline links in a completely sensible way.
 That said, md2gmn does a good job *if and only if* links are presented as unordered lists or on singleton lines.
 Note that when using this convention, *no* non-link characters (except perhaps for the leading `* ` in unordered lists) may be used.
 This means that presenting links in unordered lists is probably the best option.

 As an example, suppose we have the following markdown: